Jude Burkhauser: Artistic career

 Burkhauser trained at Moore College of Art from 1965 to 1970.
-She taught elementary school art in the Hamilton Township N.J. school district from 1970-71.
+She taught elementary school art in the Hamilton Township N.J. school district from 1970 to 1971.
 She worked as a children's librarian and as a director at the Ewing Headquarters Library, Mercer County N.J.
-1973-1979, having received a Master of Library Science degree from Rutgers University in 1976.
-She served as a director and artist-in-residence for the North Cape May county art league in New Jersey, 1983-1984.
+1973–1979, having received a Master of Library Science degree from Rutgers University in 1976.
+She served as a director and artist-in-residence for the North Cape May county art league in New Jersey, 1983–1984.
 During this period she also founded the Cape May Writers' Co-op and published a book of her own poetry, Giving Sorrow Words, in 1984.
 As an artist she worked across several media including painting, tapestry and environmental art.
 She was an established member of the female artists’ group Guerrilla Girls and a strong feminist voice.
 She had a love for railway architecture and during her years in Cape May, lived in a converted train station which she had restored as a local history library.
 This formed part of a thesis project for a degree in Library Science studied at Rutgers University.
 Burkhauser was later commissioned to create an installation in the roof trusses of the Hielanman’s Umbrella for the Glasgow Garden Festival in 1988 and the railway history mosaic, now permanently exhibited at Glasgow Central Station.

 While living in Scotland, Burkhauser enjoyed visiting the eco-village community at Findhorn in Moray which was a retreat from the troubles she encountered in Glasgow.
 At Findhorn, she became interested in bark drawing and began working on a series of drawings on Mexican bark paper entitled "The Spirits in the Wood."